ericwetzel7/2022-core-mentor/CONTRIBUTING.md

 If you don't see the branch you want to edit, it doesn't exist.
 If you thought it did, talk to the programming mentor (probably Kellen), and they'll help you sort it out.
 Otherwise, create it using the instructions in "Creating a New Branch".

+## Pull Requests
+The main code in the project is going to be in the `master` branch (which is the primary reason it's not accessible to everybody).
+In order to merge your branch into master, you will need to make a "pull request" on Github.
+Never create a pull request for code you haven't tested.

+1. Make sure your changes are pushed to your branch on Github.
+If they haven't been, do that first.
+2. On Github, click on the "Pull requests" tab near the top, below the name of the repository (not the one on the very top menu bar).
+3. Click on the green "New pull request" button on the right.
+4. You will see two  dropdowns in the middle left, which likely say something like "base: master" and "compare:master".
+5. Click on the dropdown that says "compare", and select the branch you want to merge into `master`.
+6. The changes between the branches should show up.
+Click the green "Create pull request" button.
+7. On the new page, give a title to your pull request, and fill in the larger box with the details of what you've changed.
+    - Go for high-level but detailed.
+8. On the right side, in the "Reviewers" area, click the gear, then select on of the programming mentors (probably Kellen).
+9. In the "Projects" area, click the gear, then select the project board (probably 2022 - Rapid React).
+10. Click the green "Create pull request" button

+If your code works, a mentor will review the pull request and approve it, and you can move onto the next task.
+If they come back with things for you to fix, then make those fixes, and push your changes to the same branch you were working on before.
+Those changes will be automatically added to the pull request, and it will be updated accordingly.